Link-the-Coder/LSTimer/README.md

 - Rust (1.87+)

 ## Information
-When closing, it may say app unresponding but you can ignor that, just click terminate.
+When closing, it may say app unresponding but you can ignore that, just click terminate.

 ## 📦 Installation